3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 There are gardens and large stretches of land.
 This normally means you can see yoga classes going on.

-Its length makes it an ideal place to go cycling, and you can use it to navigate different parts of the city and beyond!
+Its length makes it an ideal place to go cycling, and you can use it to navigate different parts of this beautiful city and beyond!

 It’s a beautiful part of the city and one you should the time to walk through and explore during your trip to Valencia.